Actyx/Actyx/web/developer.actyx.com/docs/pond/guides/time-travel.md

 With this technique, it is the log itself that is eventually consistent and any business logic that deterministically computes state from such a log will be eventually consistent as well.

 :::note
 This explains why it is imperative that `onEvent` be fully deterministic and only depends on its inputs: the state and the event.
-If for example a random number generator bound to each specific edge device were used in the computation, then the same fish would compute different states on difference devices, making the system no longer eventually consistent.
+If for example a random number generator bound to each specific edge node were used in the computation, then the same fish would compute different states on difference nodes, making the system no longer eventually consistent.
 :::

 Equipped with this knowledge we are now ready to tackle local decision-making as explained in the next section on command validation.